• Skip to primary navigation

 Jump to Recipe

-Apple snow is a classic German dessert that feels like a fluffy, creamy cloud - light, cozy, and secretly so easy to make.
+Apple snow is a classic German dessert that feels like a fluffy, creamy cloud.
+It's light, cozy, and secretly so easy to make.
 Despite the fancy name, this recipe comes together in minutes with simple pantry ingredients.

 Note: Some of the links below are affiliate links.
 At no additional cost to you, I may earn a small commission if you purchase through those links.
 You can read my full affiliate disclosure here.